We have information you must know before you buy the 626.

-Mazda's 626 offers a stiff chassis and well-tuned suspension that gives it a sure-footed feel that'll encourage you to press down the accelerator pedal just a wee bit harder as you exit a tight corner.
-When you do, you'll appreciate the power Mazda engineers have coaxed out of the engine.
-In short, the 626 is a more fun to drive than most mid-size sedans.
+Extensively redesigned last year, the Mazda 626 is an attractive sedan, though, like the Camry and Accord, won't attract a lot of attention.
+More important, it comes with a much stiffer body structure than pre-2000 models, so it rides, handles, and stops better than ever.
+Its stiff chassis and well-tuned suspension give it a sure-footed feel that'll encourage you to press down the accelerator pedal as you exit a tight corner.
+And when you do, you'll appreciate the power Mazda engineers have coaxed out of the optional V6 engine.
+In short, the 626 is more fun to drive than most of the mid-size competition.

-There are several reasons why the Toyota Camry and Honda Accord dominate the market: reputations for reliability, smooth ride, quiet operation.
+There are several reasons why the Toyota Camry and Honda Accord dominate the market, but chief among them are their smooth ride, quiet operation, and solid-gold reputation for reliability.
 As transportation appliances, they are the leaders.

-The Mazda 626 is a lot more fun to drive, however.
+The Mazda 626 is a lot more fun to drive.
 This car has a personality.
 It provides excellent communication between the driver and the road.
-It steers so precise, so exactly where you want it to go, that each corner on the route home becomes remarkable.
+It steers so precisely, so exactly where you want it to go, that each corner on the route home becomes a stimulating experience.

-Downshift into a lower gear and the V6 growls to life.
-That V6 is a smooth and gutsy 2.5-liter engine that produces 170 horsepower and 163 foot-pounds of torque.
-That doesn't quite measure up to Honda's superb VTEC V6, which delivers a full 200 horsepower, but the 626 driver should have no trouble keeping up with Accords and Camrys.
-More important, the 626 delivers a sporty exhaust note that is pleasing to the ear; the Mazda is fun to rev.
+Downshift into a lower gear, and the V6 growls to life.
+Smooth and gutsy, it produces 165 horsepower and 161 pound-feet of torque.
+That doesn't quite measure up to Honda's superb VTEC V6, which delivers a full 200 horsepower, but the 626 should have no trouble keeping up.
+More importantly, the 626 delivers a sporty exhaust note that is pleasing to the ear; making it fun to rev.

-Completing the performance picture is Mazda's crisp-shifting 5-speed manual transmission.
-In contrast to most other vehicles in this segment, Mazda makes the stick a standard feature on all 626 models.
-The four-speed automatic transmission, on the other hand, shifts smoothly and there is minimal hunting between gears on uneven terrain.
+Completing the performance picture is Mazda's crisp-shifting five-speed manual transmission.
+The four-speed automatic transmission also shifts smoothly, with minimal hunting between gears on uneven terrain.

-The Mazda 626 is built on a highly rigid chassis, which provides a platform capable of delivering excellent handling and a smooth ride quality.
+The highly rigid chassis of the 626 provides a stable platform for excellent handling and smooth ride quality.
 The suspension employs MacPherson struts up front and Mazda's twin-trapezoidal links in the rear, plus big stabilizer bars at both ends.
-Potholes and road vibration are damped well, while noise is held in check through careful application of sound deadening insulation.
+Potholes and road vibration are dampened well, while noise is held in check through careful application of sound deadening insulation.
 Steering is variable-rate power-assisted rack-and-pinion.
-Four-wheel disc brakes are complemented with optional ABS and traction control.
-Anti-lock brakes allow the driver to maintain steering control in emergency braking maneuvers, while traction control reduces front wheel spin in slippery conditions.
+On V6 models, four-wheel disc brakes are complemented with optional ABS and traction control.
+ABS allows the driver to maintain steering control in emergency braking maneuvers, while traction control reduces front wheel spin in slippery conditions.

-Inside and out, the Mazda 626 is handsome and roomy.
+The Mazda 626 is handsome and roomy.
 It offers taut, precise handling.
 And it's quick when fitted with the V6 engine.
-Depending on which model you opt for, you'll find plenty of desirable standard equipment, and the price tag makes this updated sedan more than competitive.
+No matter which model you choose, you'll find plenty of desirable standard equipment, and the price tag makes this mid-size sedan more than competitive.